[Agenda] Searching for a commissioner This WEEK

 MEPs have yet to give their consent to the deal, approved by the EU-27 leaders back in July.

-Last week, the leaders of five parliamentary groups warned German chancellor Angela Merkel and von der Leyen in a letter that, for their approval, the rule of law conditionality attached to the distribution of EU funds will have to be ramped up.
+Last week, the leaders of four parliamentary groups warned German chancellor Angela Merkel and von der Leyen in a letter that, for their approval, the rule of law conditionality attached to the distribution of EU funds will have to be ramped up.

 The parliament's negotiators will report back to the committee on the first round of talks held with member states on the budget.